Billings and EPG information and when to submit, can be located on the publicity page.

 Independents using P4A will receive a disc approximately 4 weeks prior to delivery date which contains all the necessary paperwork templates including the transmission form.
 The paperwork should be completed on the disc and returned by your programme's delivery date.

-The P as C provides information about the content, music and contributors in a programme and, together with the Music Reporting form is the complete written record of a programme's content.
+The Programme as Completed (P as C) Form provides information about the content, music and contributors in a programme and, together with the Music Reporting Form is the complete written record of a programme's content.

 It is essential therefore that the P as C records details of any and all restrictions on use of the programme (for example any restrictions on clip use in any contributor contract - as pre-approved by the BBC).